motdotla/writings/articles/speaking-ideas.md

 In this talk I'll show you the benefits and pitfalls of 'email first' development.
 I'll also show you how to build your first interactive email app.

+## Webhook driven development

+Discuss thinking about development from a web hook perspective.
+Talk about Zapier, Segment, and Threads in how they are doing this.

 ## Other

 + Ditching the password: Why we should and the alternatives available to us as developers